Kimescha/A-16-bit-Computer-Using-Logisim/README.md

 # A-16-bit-Computer-Using-Logisim

-This is a Computer Organization course project.
 The goal is to design a functional CPU containing ALU and other major parts.

 The basic computer consists of the following hardware components: